steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

 more RAM, GPUs or other features), then the queues can be used to restrict access to specific sets of nodes.

-Similarly, HBase & Accumulo have their users and permissions, while Hive uses the permissions of the source files as its primary access control mechanism.
+Similarly, HBase and Accumulo have their users and permissions, while Hive uses the permissions of the source files as its primary access control mechanism.

 These various mechanisms are all a bit disjoint, hence the emergence of tools